String Tension between de Sitter vacua and Curvature Corrections

 To this end, symmetries play a key role.
 Indeed, although direct computations of all-order effects are extremely involved in general, stringy symmetries such as T-duality constrain their form substantially~\cite{Meissner:1991zj, Meissner:1996sa, Hohm:2015doa, Hohm:2019ccp, Hohm:2019jgu}, thus allowing to investigate the existence of dS solutions in string theory beyond tree-level.
 Earlier works in this direction~\cite{Boulware:1986dr, Bento:1995qc, Maroto:1997aw} involved the leading curvature corrections to the classical action and discovered that -- \textit{to leading order in $\alpha'$} -- dS vacua are excluded by the simultaneous presence of the dilaton and $\alpha'$-corrections~\cite{Boulware:1986dr, Bento:1995qc}.

 In this work we have taken a major step forward by resumming \textit{all} $\alpha'$ corrections on cosmological backgrounds.
 Specifically, combining the constraints on stringy cosmological effective actions with FRG techniques~\cite{Basile:2021amb}, in this Letter we have derived the cosmological field equations associated with two closed-form $\alpha'$-corrected effective actions and we have investigated the existence of dS solutions in the presence of all-order $\alpha'$-corrections.
 No dS solution seems to be allowed.
-Our findings thus support the implications of the relevant swampland conjectures~\cite{Obied:2018sgi} in the presence of curvature corrections to all orders in~$\alpha'$.
+Our findings thus support the implications of the relevant swampland conjectures~\cite{Obied:2018sgi, Ooguri:2018wrx, Garg:2018reu} in the presence of curvature corrections to all orders in~$\alpha'$.

-All in all, within the framework of string theory, our results appear to point at one (or more) of the following possibilities: \begin{itemize} \item The existence of dS solutions in string theory requires inhomogeneities and/or anisotropies, e.g., to generalize the mini-superspace ansatz to Bianchi-like models \item dS solutions require the inclusion of string-loop corrections \item No dS solution is allowed in string theory, and early/late-time phases of accelerated expansion are driven by quintessence (or analogous scenarios). \end{itemize} Moreover, considerations similar to those that we have put forth in this Letter, as well as in~\cite{Basile:2021amb}, could be applied to a number of scenarios where all-order effects are expected to be important, for instance the cancellation of Weyl anomalies of the string worldsheet~\cite{worldsheetFRG}, thereby providing a new and rich avenue of research.
-We would like to explore these intriguing ideas and scenarios in future work.
+All in all, within the framework of string theory, our results appear to point at one (or more) of the following possibilities: \begin{itemize} \item The existence of dS solutions in string theory requires inhomogeneities and/or anisotropies, e.g., to generalize the mini-superspace ansatz to Bianchi-like models \item dS solutions require the inclusion of string-loop corrections \item No dS solution is allowed in string theory, and early/late-time phases of accelerated expansion are driven by quintessence (or analogous scenarios)~\cite{Agrawal:2019dlm, Banerjee:2020xcn, DiValentino:2021izs}. \end{itemize}

+Comparing the FRG approach presented in this work with the results of perturbative string theory in its critical dimension remains an important, if daunting, undertaking.
+As pointed out in~\cite{Basile:2021amb}, it is currently challenging to test our formalism due to the considerable difficulty of solving the FRG equations in sufficient generality in higher dimensions.
+The only setting in which this is currently feasible is within an epsilon-expansion about $D=2$, where we managed to obtain the most general flow compatible with a UV fixed point.
+Comparing our results to \emph{bona fide} string perturbation theory computations would require, at least, resumming this expansion or finding general UV-complete surfaces in higher dimensions.
+Alternatively, one would need to compute the $\alpha'$-exact effective action in non-critical dimensions in string theory, which is currently out of reach (except for special -- non-cosmological -- backgrounds).